 Low-Income Home Energy Assistance (LIHEAP)

-Gov. Ivey awards grants to assist domestic violence victims in central, southeast Alabama
+Gov. Ivey awards $1 million to help child abuse victims in central and south Alabama

 Kenneth W. Boswell, Director